OWelton-Rosie/OWelton-Rosie/README.md

-I'm a New Zealand-based speedcuber, student video editor and programmer
+I'm a New Zealand-based student, speedcuber, video editor and programmer